trueos/pcbsd/src-qt5/docs/preinstall.rst

 If you wish to test your laptop's hardware, use the "Hardware Compatibility" icon in the :ref:`Language Selection Screen` before continuing with the installation.

-If you would like to install PC-BSD® onto an Asus Eee PC, read the `FreeBSD Eee page <https://wiki.FreeBSD.org/AsusEee>`_ first.
+If you would like to install TrueOS® onto an Asus Eee PC, read the `FreeBSD Eee page <https://wiki.FreeBSD.org/AsusEee>`_ first.

 The `FreeBSD Tuning Power Consumption page <https://wiki.FreeBSD.org/TuningPowerConsumption>`_ has some tips for reducing power consumption.